I will bless the LORD at all times; His praise shall continually be in my mouth. Psalm 34:1

 “Fear the Lord you holy people” (v.9)

-Here David only uttered what would be an encouragement to others and to himself.
-Praise continually.
+When he could have withdrawn in despair; when he could have sulked or quit; instead, David only uttered what would be an encouragement to others and himself.
+He spoke praise continually.

 It is difficult to praise and complain at the same time.
 Near impossible!
-Complaining keeps you in self pity.
-Praise lifts you out of that pit!
+Complaining keeps you focused on yourself in a place of self-pity.
+Praise will lift you out of that pit!
 Choose praise!
 Praise continually.